fastapi/fastapi/docs/en/docs/python-types.md

 ---

 ### None
 Some variables can hold the value `None`.
-Below are examples of allowing a variable to take on a type of `None`.
+Below are examples of allowing a variable to take on a type of `None`:

 === "Python 3.10+"